marmelab/react-admin/docs/ReferenceManyInput.md

 ![ReferenceManyInput](./img/reference-many-input.gif)

 `<ReferenceManyInput>` fetches the related records, and renders them in a sub-form.
-When users add, remove of update related records, the `<ReferenceManyInput>` component stores these changes locally.
+When users add, remove or update related records, the `<ReferenceManyInput>` component stores these changes locally.
 When the users actually submit the form, `<ReferenceManyInput>` computes a diff with the existing relationship, and sends the related changes (additions, deletions, and updates) to the server.

 ## Usage